 Both.
 Full autopilot publishes live as content is generated.
 Co-pilot publishes to draft for manual review and approval before going live.
 Both modes run on the same underlying engine.

 $149 per month, up to 1,000 articles per month (2 million words).
-Unlimited users and projects, no per-seat charges.
-30-day free trial.
-The full operational stack is included at that tier: voice modeling, brand reflection, automated fact-checking, schema injection, bidirectional linking, and autopilot or co-pilot publishing.
+Unlimited users and projects, with no per-seat charges.
+There is a 30-day free trial.
+The full operational stack is included at that tier: voice modelling, brand reflection, automated fact-checking, schema injection, bidirectional linking, and autopilot or co-pilot publishing.

-Three to twelve weeks for early signal, six months for compounding to become obvious, twelve months and beyond for the topical authority advantage to widen meaningfully.
-Nanga saw 250% non-brand traffic growth in twelve weeks.
-Giesswein generated over €2M in incremental revenue.
-Kyoto Pearl recovered full pre-migration traffic in 90 days.
-The pattern holds: consistent execution in the right clusters compounds.
-Inconsistent execution does not.
+Expect three to twelve weeks for early signal, six months for compounding to become obvious, and twelve months and beyond for the topical authority advantage to widen meaningfully.
+Nanga saw 250% non-brand traffic growth in twelve weeks, Giesswein generated over €2M in incremental revenue, and Kyoto Pearl recovered full pre-migration traffic in 90 days.
+The pattern holds: consistent execution in the right clusters compounds, while inconsistent execution stalls.